Before the Gospel

 In his infinite love and mercy, God has provided a way for us to escape our death sentence if we will only heed what he has to say in the Bible.
 In this book, he reveals not only how to become righteous and how to avoid eternal death but also how to gain access to the tree of life and live forever.

 Where is this information located in the Bible?
-It is located in the gospel message that God the Father's Son, Jesus Christ, brought to earth over 1,900 years ago.
+It is located in the gospel message that God the Father's Son, Jesus Christ, brought to earth centuries ago.